Priyanshu19Mishra/AI-Agent-Project/README.md

 3. Custom Prompt Handling: Accept any user-defined prompt for operations on the fetched data.
 4. LLM Integration: Leverage OpenAI's GPT to process web data and return meaningful insights based on the prompt.
 5. Export Results: Download processed results as a .txt file for offline use.

+Setup Instructions
+Follow these steps to set up and run the application:

+Prerequisites
+1. Python 3.7 or higher installed on your machine.
+2. Required Python libraries:
+   streamlit
+   pandas
+   serpapi
+   openai
+   python-dotenv